erebe/greenclip/README.md

 3. The entry that you have selected will be in your clipboard now
 4. Configuration file can be found in ```.config/greenclip.cfg```

+## Migrating from 2.x version to 3.x one

+1. Kill all greenclip process already running
+2. Delete your old config file and old cache file (in ~/.cache/greenclip*)
+3. Start the new version of greenclip

 ## Building the project

 1. Get [stack](https://docs.haskellstack.org/en/stable/README/) for Haskell
 2. stack init && stack install

 or you can look at the .travis.yml file

-## Migrating from 2.x version to 3.x one

-1. Kill all greenclip process running
-2. Delete your old config file and old cache file (in ~/.cache/greenclip*)
-3. Start the new version of greenclip

 ## FAQ